Fix: git error: src refspec 'main' does not match any

 Why This Happens

-When you run git push origin main, Git looks for a local branch named main to push to the remote.
-If that branch does not exist, Git reports “src refspec does not match any.”
+When you run git push origin main, Git resolves main against your local refs.
+It looks for a branch named exactly main under refs/heads/.
+If no such ref exists, Git reports “src refspec does not match any” and aborts before contacting the remote.
+The remote never sees the request.

 Common causes: